engageLively/galyleo-user-docs/docs/index.md

 The examples (and the data that drives them) can be found in the Galyleo Examples github repository at [Galyleo Examples](https://github.com/engageLively/galyleo-examples).
 The typical workflow to build a dashboard is to create a data set in [SDML](https://global-data-plane.github.io/sdtp/sdml_reference/) format and then publish that to a Galyleo data repository (one is hosted with every Galyleo Hub), and then use the builtin editor to construct the dashboard.
 Dashboards can be published directly from the editor.

 ### Quickstart
 A quickstart mini-tutorial can be found at: [Quickstart](https://github.com/engageLively/galyleo-examples/tree/main/quickstart).
-A quickstart to the data service can be found at [Quickstart Data](https://github.com/engageLively/galyleo-examples/tree/main/quickstart-data-service)
+A quickstart to the data service can be found at [Quickstart Data](https://github.com/engageLively/galyleo-examples/tree/main/quickstart-data-service).

 ### Tutorials
-Bundled in the examples repository is a set of tutorials, which walk the user through the steps of creating a dashbaord.
+Bundled in the examples repository is a set of tutorials, which walk the user through the steps of creating a dashboard.
 The tutorials are at [Galyleo Tutorials](https://github.com/engageLively/galyleo-examples/tree/main/tutorials).
 They are:

 1. **create-table**: learn how to create a Galyleo Table from a CSV file or PANDAS frame

-2. **publish-table**: Publish a table so it can be used in a dashboard.
+2. **publish-table**: Publish a table so it can be used in a dashboard

 3. **filter-table**: learn how to filter the columns of a table by value or range